sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-04-Hibernate in Short.md

 }
 {% endhighlight  %}

 **@OneToMany & @ManyToOne** - Both are represent same logical thing.
-A Project can have many employeed which is one to many.
+A Project can have many employees which is one to many.
 Many employee can be mapped a single project which is many to one.
 It depends how you organize your java class.
 {% highlight JAVA %}
 // One to Many example.
 @Entity